anl-cyberscience/LQMToolset/docs/configure.md

 `password`              | Password that you want to authenticate with.
 `cert_check`            | Used to disable the the certificate check.
 This is helpful for testing on a machine that you haven't imported your Splunk SSL cert on yet.
 Defaults to `false`.
 `source`                | Name of the source you want the data to be identified by.
 Defaults to `lqmt`.
-`sourcetype`            | The sourcetype that you want to insert the data into.
+`sourcetype`            | The sourcetype that you want to ingest the data into.
+`index`                 | The index that you want to ingest data into.

 #### Device Setup and Configuration
 LQMT authenticates using Splunk's token-based authentication endpoint.
 This requires you to provide a username and